KundanChourasiya/Responsive-Data-Table-with-Bootstrap-4/README.md

 # Responsive-Data-Table-with-Bootstrap-4
- This table retrieve all the details while search the data. which is developed using bootstrap.
+ This table retrieve all the details while search the data. which is developed using bootstrap 4.